George J. Elking Jr. Scholarship Fund

 Scholarship recipients will be chosen from qualified students who meet the eligibility requirements and submit a completed application packet before the deadline.
 Scholarship recipients will be selected according to merit on a competitive basis and with regard to financial need.
 The scholarship committee will choose the recipients by evaluating each eligible student’s self-description, academic performance, community involvement, employment history and financial status.
 Additional consideration will be given to those pursuing a degree program in a transportation related industry.
 Selected recipients will be featured on promotional materials at SWARS meetings and on our website.
 All selected recipients will be asked to submit a picture for this purpose.

-- Copy of ACT or SAT test results (ACT or SAT test results are optional if the applicant is at least 21 years of age or has completed at least 45 hours of college credit).
+ACT or SAT Test Results – A copy is acceptable.
+(ACT or SAT test results are optional if the applicant is at least 21 years of age or has completed at least 45 hours of college credit.)

-The scholarship stipend is a one-time disbursement typically ranging from $1,000 to $4,000 (USD) as determined by the scholarship committee.
+The scholarship stipend is a one-time disbursement typically ranging from $500 to $5,000 (USD) as determined by the scholarship committee.
 Funds will be disbursed directly to the college or university at which the recipient is enrolled.
 Scholarship recipients from prior years are eligible to receive multiple awards but must re-apply each year.
-A maximum of four (4) awards will be given to any individual.

 Applications must be postmarked by April 30, of each year without exception.

 Undergraduate college students in good standing and college bound high school seniors residing in the SWARS geographical territory.
-Students from the states of Arizona, Arkansas, Southern California (from and including Fresno and points south thereof), Colorado, Kansas, New Mexico, Oklahoma, Texas, Utah and the Republic of Mexico are eligible.
-All applicants must be citizens of the U.S.A., Mexico or Canada.
-Students must be enrolled to attend a college or university in the United States, Mexico or Canada.
+Students from the states of Arizona, Arkansas, Southern California (from and including Fresno and points south thereof), Colorado, Kansas, New Mexico, Oklahoma, Texas, Utah, and the Republic of Mexico are eligible.
+All applicants must be citizens of the U.S.A., Mexico, or Canada.
+Students must be enrolled to attend a college or university in the United States, Mexico, or Canada.
 The school must be fully accredited by its regional accrediting commission on higher education and the student must be registered in a course of study leading to a traditional baccalaureate degree.
+Scholarship recipients from prior years are eligible to receive multiple awards but must re-apply each year.
+A maximum of four (4) awards will be given to any individual.